JamesEFlynnJr312/JamesEFlynnJr312/README.md

 # 💫 About Me:
 Experienced Software Tester with a strong foundation in manual and automated testing.
 Skilled in developing and executing comprehensive test plans, identifying and documenting software defects, and collaborating with developers to improve software quality.
-Highly motivated, eager to learn, energetic individual and a team player with excellent communication and interpersonal skills.
+I am highly motivated, eager to learn, energetic individual and a team player with excellent communication and interpersonal skills.

 ## 🌐 Socials: